Should You Buy Off-Plan for 2021?

 While it always depends on your individual circumstances, there can be no denying that the potential for both price and rental growth is appealing.

-The UK property market is currently experiencing a mini-boom largely driven by government support and pent-up demand, which is predicted to last at least until March 2021 when the stamp duty holiday ends.
-This means that growth predictions for the remainder of 2020 and early 2021 are currently trending positively.
+The UK property market is currently experiencing a mini-boom largely driven by government support and pent-up demand.
+This means that growth predictions for the remainder of 2021 are currently trending positively.

 Finally, investing in a quality off-plan apartment will typically offer stronger performance over a long-term strategy, delivering consistent returns and taking advantage of the huge growth being forecast for the UK market over the next four years and beyond.